BrianGallew/bacula_configuration/README.md

 should do that first.

 pyparsing is required if and only if you want to import an existing configuration.
-Otherwise, it's unneeded.
 I should note that this is making DRY code difficult, as adding the parsing bits to the base class would make pyparsing required everywhere, which is really not desirable.

 DATABASE
 ---------